 If, after a thorough examination of the case, it turns out that Poland is not responsible for its proceedings, in accordance with EU Council Regulation No. 604/2013 – called Dublin III Regulation shall be establish which country should take over the case.

-An important stage in applying for international protection is the interrogation, during which all important issues that may affect decision are discussed.
+If you are refugee in Poland an important stage in applying for international protection is the interrogation, during which all important issues that may affect decision are discussed.
 The foreigner should be well prepared for this conversation and take with him all the evidences confirming that international protection is necessary in his case.
 If he has documents, photos, films, it is time to present all the proofs.
 Providing false information may have legal effects.
 The foreigner should be prepared for additional questions and answer them truthfully.
 If necessary, an interpreter will be available during the interview.

 Situation in the country of origin